kairos-io/kairos/docs/content/installation/raspberry.md

 You can find arm64 raspberry images in the releases page.
 For example `https://github.com/c3os-io/c3os/releases/download/v1.21.4-35/c3os-opensuse-arm-rpi-v1.21.4-35.img.tar.xz`.

-Flash the image into a SD card with dd or Etcher and place your cloud-init configuration file inside `cloud-config` into the `COS_PERSISTENT` partition, for example `cloud-config/cloud-init.yaml`.
+Flash the image into a SD card with dd or Etcher and place your cloud-init configuration file inside the `cloud-config` directory ( create it if not present ) into the `COS_PERSISTENT` partition, for example `cloud-config/cloud-init.yaml`.

-Also make sure to resize and enlarge the `COS_PERSISTENT` partition accordingly, or via cloud-init configuration.